 How can you make an impact at NEC with a philanthropic gift in support of a specific program or project?

-For more information, please contact Tricia Cheverie at firstname.lastname@example.org or 617-585-1719.
+To learn more about any of the following giving initiatives, please contact Tricia Cheverie at email@example.com.

 Examples of Giving Initiatives you may support at NEC: